 We recommend that visitors spend seven days in one place on one island.
 And here's a good way to mix up your vacation planning.

-Day 1: Get the blood pumping with a, , or .
+Day 1: Get the blood pumping with a hike, snorkel, surf or dive.
 Get active.

 Day 2: Arrange for a tour or go on a road trip.
-See the, visit or see the flowing lava on the big island.
+See the Na Pali Coast, visit Molokini Crater or see the flowing lava on the big island.
 Get semi-active.

-Day 3: Lounge on a beach, get a spa treatment or enjoy the pool.
-Get non-active.
+Day 3: Lounge on a beach, get or enjoy the pool.
+Get non-active. spa treatment

 Repeat days one through three, and you have a week well spent on one island.
 It's a great mixture of activity and rejuvenating rest.
 Trying to do too much might spread you too thin.
 It may even feel like you didn't even vacation when you get back home.

-is all about food, so head to a local market; not a chain grocery store.
-Get yourself some poke, poi, lomi lomi and fresh fruit.
-Head down to the local mall if you're on Kauai or Maui, or head to Duke's statue on on Oahu where you can see a free hula dance every evening.
+Luau is all about food, so head to a local market; not a chain grocery store.
+Get yourself some poke, poi, lomi lomi, and fresh fruit.
+Head down to the local mall if you're on Kauai or Maui, or head to Duke's statue on Waikiki Beach on Oahu where you can see a free hula dance every evening.

 Each island has something incredibly unique to offer, and you may need a tour to bring you there.
 Kauai has catamarans to the Na Pali Coast, Maui takes tour boats to snorkel Molokini Crater, and you can bike one-way down the long, slow slope of Maui's massive dormant volcano, observation boats take you to where lava pours into the Pacific on the Big Island, and you can spend a day at the Polynesian Cultural Center in Oahu.
 Skip the fancy resort and spend that money on an epic adventure.

-has a collection of unreal beaches like Ke'e, Hanalei, Poipu and Polihale.
+Kauai has a collection of unreal beaches like Ke'e, Hanalei, Poipu, and Polihale.
 Oahu has sea cliff jumping and some of Hawaii’s best surfing on the north shore.
 Maui has Hawaii's only nude beaches if you're into that sort of thing.
-And the Big Island has the hard-to-get-to but unforgettable ; one of only four green sand beaches in the world.
+And the Big Island has the hard-to-get-to but unforgettable Green Sand Beach; one of only four green sand beaches in the world.